ysoh286/honours-project-2017/detailed-notes.md

 What does our proposed idea achieve that the others do not?
 Customised on-plot interactions

+**Remind yourself WHY you're making this and how the rest don't fit.**
+  - to somehow make it easier to customise interactions and not have the user write javascript/learn D3 (but leave it open for those who do know)
+  - to be able to provide more 'on-plot' interactions to R plots (...which could possibly extend to JavaScript libraries)
+  - to provide a more 'fluid and flexible' solution for creating simple interactive plots
+  - build off grid tools + DOM
+  - Be able to achieve interactions that require R to recalculate/return/modify something
+  - TO AVOID REDRAWING!

 Main goals:
 - be able to define interactions that users would find helpful